legal resources necessary to hold negligent facilities accountable.

 - Failing to follow established protocols for the resident's health and well-being

 How Do You Prove Nursing Home Negligence?

-The surviving family member of a loved one lost by a senior care facility avoidable death could file a civil lawsuit seeking compensation.
+The surviving family member of a loved one lost by an avoidable death at a nursing home or assisted living facility could file a civil lawsuit seeking compensation.
 However, the complaint or petition must be filed in the appropriate county courthouse before the statute of limitations expires.